From the Desk of Chris Laub

 Hair tussled and shouting, something had obviously gone down.

-Over the coming hours, I would come to discover my friend had got into a fist fight in the elevator of our company’s building.
-Turns out one of the guys in our I.T. department owed him some money for a project they’d been working on.
+Turns out my friend had got into a fist fight in the elevator of our company’s building.
+I guess one of the guys in our I.T. department owed him some money for a project they’d been working on.

 As a result of the fight, both of them were immediately fired.
 Apparently we weren’t supposed to have bar room style brawls at work. #WhatASurprise